Americans spend a great deal of money on supplements for their pets. Hundreds of millions of dollars every year in fact.

 When it comes to supplementation, we’re really talking about adding the omega-3’s DHA and EPA, and sometimes ALA, to the diet.

 For the joints, adding EPA and DHA has been associated with reduced inflammation and pain.
 While typically on their own they are relatively weak anti-inflammatories for joint health, when combined with other supplement ingredients like glucosamine and chondroitin, we can see an additive benefit.

 For additional whole-body benefit, a plant-based source of omega-3’s like flaxseed, will also provide ALA.
 While beneficial on its own, it can also be converted into both DHA and EPA.
-When choosing supplements, look for those with both marine and plant-based sources, like Glucosamine DS or ArthriSootheGOLD, to get the best omega-3 coverage.
+When choosing supplements, look for those with both marine and plant-based sources to get the best omega-3 coverage.

 GLM is one of the strangest but also one of the most beneficial ingredients found in today’s joint health supplements.

 This aquatic shellfish is a unique species of mussel, scientifically termed Perna canaliculus, which is found only in the pristine Pacific waters off the coast of New Zealand.
 For generations, the native Maori have included GLM in their diets because of the known health benefits, but it has only recently, within the past few years, been introduced as a nutritional supplement to the Western world.